ruihukuang/LLM_engineering/week7/readme.md

 Context

 Load data from Hugging face.
 The data is about products description and their price.
 Use a base model meta-llama/Meta-Llama-3.1-8B and tokenizers to transform input test data about product description.
-Based on the tokenizing input data, use a base model meta-llama/Meta-Llama-3.1-8B to predict product price.
+Based on the tokenizing input data, use a base model meta-llama/Meta-Llama-3.1-8B using quantizion configuration of 4-bits to predict product price.
 Compare it with actual data.

 The predict error is $396 shown in the screenshot below.
 <img width="2006" height="184" alt="image" src="https://github.com/user-attachments/assets/74e4344c-7c5b-42d0-8c52-b360edeaf675" />